 “With the natural noise of the plane, I figure no one notices my sniffs,” says Tamsen Franklin, who is prone to crying on aeroplanes after saying her goodbyes.

 Mirerva Holmes knows that people can hear her, she just doesn’t care.
 “It seems to be this safe space, this sub-reality fly-zone where planet earth is detached from real life,” she says.
 “People are always going to be aware, but it’s unlikely you’ll see them again, so I just go with it.
 It’s a release.
 I actually look forward to it.”

-Shawn Goldberg points out that our physiology is primed for this kind of release when we set out on a journey.
+Shawn Goldberg points out that our physiology is primed for getting emotional on planes as a kind of release when we set out on a journey.